Cricket-Rohit unsure if Bumrah fit enough to return for Ireland tour

 "He's back from a serious injury.
 I'm nor sure if he'd travel to Ireland, because the team has not been selected yet.

-"We'll try to make he gets to play enough matches before the World Cup."
+"We'll try to make sure he gets to play enough matches before the World Cup."

 "When you return from a big injury, you lack match fitness," he said.